sm9cc/StealthRevived/README.md

-## Simple Stealth ##
+## Stealth Revived ##

 ### What is this? ###
-   Simple Stealth is a plugin which aims to help server admins catch cheaters by hiding them when they go into spectator.
+   Stealth Revived is a plugin which aims to help server admins catch cheaters by hiding them when they go into spectator.

 ### What does the plugin currently do? ###